 A concurrent student is one who is currently enrolled in high school, grades 9-12, and enrolling in classes on the NWACC campus.
-The student must have a high school cumulative GPA of 3.0 for general education classes and a 2.0 for career and technical classes leading to an Associate of Applied Science degree on a 4.0 grading scale.

 To be eligible, students must meet the following requirements:

 - High School: currently enrolled in high school/ home school (grades 9-12); - GPA: 3.0 (on 4.0 scale) cumulative high school grade point average for general education, transfer classes; or 2.0 for Career and Technical Classes leading to an Associate of Applied Science degree or Certificate; - Placement Test Scores: standardized placement scores (ACT, PLAN, PSAT or placement test) that demonstrate college level academic readiness according to guidelines determined by the State of Arkansas; - Developmental Courses: A 12th grade student who has at least a 17 ACT sub-score in English, Reading, or Math may enroll in Developmental Courses in English, Reading, or Math.